Haymarket affair: Bombing and gunfire

 At about 10:30 pm, just as Fielden was finishing his speech, police arrived en masse, marching in formation towards the speakers' wagon, and ordered the rally to disperse.
 Fielden insisted that the meeting was peaceful.
 Police Inspector John Bonfield proclaimed:

-I command you [addressing the speaker] in the name of the law to desist and you [addressing the crowd] to disperse.

-A home-made bomb with a brittle metal casing filled with dynamite and ignited by a fuse was thrown into the path of the advancing police.
-Its fuse briefly sputtered, and then the bomb exploded, killing policeman Mathias J. Degan, who sustained shell wounds in the abdomen and legs by flying metal fragments, and severely wounding many of the other policemen.
+A homemade fragmentation bomb was thrown into the path of the advancing police, where it exploded, killing policeman Mathias J. Degan and severely wounding many of the other policemen.

-Witnesses maintained that immediately after the bomb blast there was an exchange of gunshots between police and demonstrators.
+Witnesses maintained that immediately after the bomb blast, there was an exchange of gunshots between police and demonstrators.
 It is unclear who fired first.
-Historian Paul Avrich maintains that "nearly all sources agree that it was the police who opened fire", reloaded and then fired again, killing at least four and wounding as many as 70 people.
-In less than five minutes the square was empty except for the casualties.
+Avrich maintains that "nearly all sources agree that it was the police who opened fire", reloaded and then fired again, killing at least four and wounding as many as 70 people.
+In less than five minutes, the square was empty except for the casualties.
 According to the May 4 New York Times, demonstrators began firing at the police, who then returned fire.
-In his report on the incident, Inspector Bonfield wrote that he "gave the order to cease firing, fearing that some of our men, in the darkness might fire into each other".
+In his report on the incident, Inspector Bonfield wrote that he "gave the order to cease firing, fearing that some of our men, in the darkness, might fire into each other".
 An anonymous police official told the Chicago Tribune, "A very large number of the police were wounded by each other's revolvers. ...
 It was every man for himself, and while some got two or three squares away, the rest emptied their revolvers, mainly into each other."

 In all, seven policemen and at least four workers were killed.
-Avrich maintains that most of the police deaths were from police gunfire.
-Historian Timothy Messer-Kruse argues that, although it's impossible to rule out lethal friendly fire, several policemen were probably shot by armed protesters.
-Another policeman died two years after the incident from complications related to injuries received on that day.
-It remains the single most deadly incident of officers being killed in the line of duty in the history of the Chicago Police Department.
-About 60 policemen were wounded in the incident.
-They were carried, along with some other wounded people, into a nearby police station.
+Avrich said that most of the police deaths were from police gunfire.
+Historian Timothy Messer-Kruse argues that, although it is impossible to rule out lethal friendly fire, several policemen were probably shot by armed protesters.
+Another policeman died two years after the incident from complications related to injuries received that day.
 Police captain Michael Schaack later wrote that the number of wounded workers was "largely in excess of that on the side of the police".
 The Chicago Herald described a scene of "wild carnage" and estimated at least fifty dead or wounded civilians lay in the streets.
 It is unclear how many civilians were wounded since many were afraid to seek medical attention, fearing arrest.
 They found aid where they could.